Coros Pace Pro – GNSS Accuracy Test Result

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners.
 Thank you!
 FTC: Affiliate Disclosure: Links pay commission.
 As an Amazon Associate, I earn from qualifying purchases.

-4 thoughts on “Coros Pace Pro – GNSS Accuracy Test Result
+11 thoughts on “Coros Pace Pro – GNSS Accuracy Test Result

-1. FYI There’s a bug on the new GNSS chipset and they’ve turning off the RTO, which can affect overall accuracy.
+1. There’s a bug on the new GNSS chipset and they’ve turning off the RTO, which can affect overall accuracy.
 Why can’t you hold your reviews until Coros enable it?
 Or because of your traffic thirst, like how you leaked and spoil the Pace pro before the launch?

 1. Why can’t Coros hold the launch until the product is ready to be sold?
-It seems odd to ask me to hold back on my content about a product that is actively being sold and taking money from consumers.
+It seems odd to ask me again to hold back on my content about a product that is actively being sold and taking money from consumers.

 Coros did the same for DURA in their thirst for sales. ie releasing a product before it was ready.
 Very sloppy.
 Garmin can get away with a few bugs, a small company like Coros will have problems if they keep releasing products that are not ready.